VelocityXY/Skyhouse/README.md

 **Bazaar Helper** - Tells you when a buy/sell order is outdated, shows you margins for flips.

 **Skyhelper+** This is a paid version of the mod with more accurate timing, less delay, and generally better flips. costs $5 usd for life.
 (DM catboy#9167 for purchase inquiries)

+1.6 CHANGELOGS:

++ Fixed a crash bug with SBE.
++ Mod should not crash with Fancy Graphics anymore.

+- removed BinSniper for a bit.
+Currently being revamped as it was quite buggy.